Rui Hachimura NBA Playoffs Player Props: Lakers vs. Grizzlies

 Rui Hachimura Insights vs. the Grizzlies

-- The Lakers average the second-most possessions per game with 104.8.
-His opponents, the Grizzlies, have one of the fastest tempos, ranking sixth with 104.1 possessions per contest.
+- Hachimura's opponents, the Grizzlies, have one of the fastest offensive tempos, ranking sixth, averaging 104.1 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- On the boards, the Grizzlies are ranked 21st in the league, allowing 44.4 rebounds per contest.
+- On the boards, the Grizzlies are ranked 21st in the NBA, conceding 44.4 rebounds per contest.

-- Looking at assists, the Grizzlies are 26th in the league, giving up 26.4 per game.
+- Conceding 26.4 assists per contest, the Grizzlies are the 26th-ranked team in the league.

-- Giving up 13 made 3-pointers per game, the Grizzlies are the 25th-ranked team in the league.
+- Looking at 3-pointers, the Grizzlies are 25th in the NBA, allowing 13 makes per game.

 Rui Hachimura vs. the Grizzlies